Zubax/jafit/README.md

 jafit model=venk ref="data/B(H).AlNiCo_5.tab"
 ```

+Output symbol legend per function evaluation:
+💚 -- best match so far; ❌ -- no solution (convergence failure); 🔵 -- solution exists but is not the best.

 The input reference curve file must contain two columns: H \[A/m\] and B \[T\], either tab- or comma-separated.
 The first row may or may not be the header row.